Crossoid/Kotlin-Native-BigDecimal/README.md

         build/classes/kotlin/iosX64/main/

-* Intercorporate the resulting klibs into your project
+* Incorporate the resulting klibs into your project

   You can copy them to some convenient location, and then update your build.gradle.kts: